 When someone else’s negligence causes your injury, you can hold them financially responsible through their insurance company.
 All drivers in Kentucky must carry liability insurance that covers another party’s damages.
 Truck drivers and their employers likely have insurance policies with significant coverages you can use to pay for your medical expenses, lost wages, and car repairs.

-Minner Vines Moncus Injury Lawyers will locate these policies and thoroughly review them to ensure there’s adequate insurance coverage available.
+Minner Vines Injury Lawyers, PLLC will locate these policies and thoroughly review them to ensure there’s adequate insurance coverage available.
 We can file a claim on your behalf, fill out forms, submit evidence, and negotiate a settlement.
 Without the help of an attorney, you probably won’t know how to negotiate or even have the right to negotiate after the first offer you receive.

 Our Lexington wide turn truck accident attorneys will also launch an investigation into the crash and obtain sufficient evidence that proves your claim.
 If you don’t start locating evidence immediately, it could get lost or destroyed.